TimtiX/Jahtapi/README.md

 **Java HTTP API (Jahtapi)**

 A simple to use utility API written in Java.
-It provides simple Server functionality and (in the future) will have the main purpose of acting as an HTTP server interface.
+It provides simple server functionality and has the main purpose of acting as an HTTP server interface.
 This projects goal should be to make light Java HTTP servers as easy to make as possible.
+The classes might also be used to created HTTP requests.
+Note that this is in early development and is yet not fully functional, but can already server as a basic framework.

 ---

 **Usage**

 To use this API simply use a .jar built (or build it yourself) and import that in your project.
-How to import the .jar file is different from IDE to IDE.
+How to import the .jar file is depending on your IDE.

 Creating a TCP Server is a easy as creating a class instance and passing it a port and a listener object.
 Example: